3DCoded/3MS/docs/happy-hare/index.md

 ---

 !!! info
-    To finish setting up the 3MS and your printer, you will can follow Happy Hare's documentation available [here](https://github.com/moggieuk/Happy-Hare/wiki).
+    To finish setting up the 3MS and your printer, you can follow [Happy Hare's official documentation](https://github.com/moggieuk/Happy-Hare/wiki).